adaskin/compiler-course/hw-projects/project3.md

 Building on your successful parser and AST from Project 2, you will now implement the **semantic analysis** and **code generation** phases of your compiler.
 - This project goes from program structure (AST) to producing executable code.
+**- Feel free to change your programming language specifics you have used in project2.**

 **Semantic Analysis:** Your compiler will verify that programs follow the language's semantic rules (type checking, scope rules, proper variable usage) that couldn't be captured by context-free grammar alone.